-Right now, I'm thinking about how to support the process and outcomes of feedback exchange in livestreaming.
-Below are some of the projects that I've worked or currently working on:
+Right now, I'm usually thinking about how to support content creators through the lens of online feedback exchange.
+Below are some of my past and present projects.

 Analytics Needs of Video Game Streamers